Circularity & Transparency: Regenerative Fashion

 Access from any Computer, Tablet or Mobile

-This series of webinars will take you through a journey of the building blocks of regenerative fashion.
-Starting with an overview of ‘Regenerative Fashion’ and then branching out to cover a range of key topics with more depth at each level.
+You will start with an overview of ‘Regenerative Fashion’ and then branch out to cover a range of key topics with more depth at each level.

 Webinars will include: